Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-    "company": {
+    "id": 1,
+    "userId": 1,
-        "companyName": "Apple updated",
+    "companyName": "Apple Inc",
-        "companyPicture": "url",
+    "companyPicture": "",
     "companyDescription": "An About me for the company",
-        "location": {
-            "country": "United States of America",
+    "country": "South Korea",
-            "state": "California",
+    "state": "NA",
-            "city": "Cupertino",
+    "city": "Seoul",
-            "zipcode": "40000"
+    "zipcode": 4000
 }
-    },
-    "jobs": []
-}
 ```

 #### 406 (Not Acceptable)

-> If you are missing any of the required fields, the endpoint will return an HTTP response with a status code `406` and a body as below.
+> If you are missing any of the required fields, the endpoint will return an HTTP response with a status code `400` and a body as below.

 ```
 {